kendy92/Magic-CRUD/README.md

 **INSERT ROW**

-- Create an object that holds up column name and value which require to add to the database.
+- Create an array that holds up column name and value which require to add to the database.
 Result will return number of rows that successfully add to database.
 0 if no row added!

 > \$new_item = array('col_name_1' => 'value_1', 	   col_name_2' =>
 > 'value_2');

-- Call the function and pass the object and table name to it.
+- Call the function and pass the array and table name to it.
+Column name needs to be match with the one in the database.

 > MAGIC_CRUD::insert(\$new_item, "your_table_name");

 **UPDATE EXISTING ROW**

-- Create an object that holds up column name and value that require to update to the database.
+- Create an array that holds up column name and value that require to update to the database.
 Result will return number of rows that successfully add to database.
 0 if no row added!

 > \$new_item = array('col_name_1' => 'value_1', col_name_2' =>
 > 'value_2');

-- Call the function and pass the object, table name, condition column and condition value to it.
+- Call the function and pass the array, table name, condition column and condition value to it(condition WHERE colum = value)

 > MAGIC_CRUD::update($obj, $table_name, $condition_col, $condition_val);